ryan-mcclue/ryan-mcclue/src/dalgo.md

 * Array: search O(n)
   - Heap:
+    The parent node is greater/less than all its child nodes Binary has 2 children, binomial has many
+    Binary heap used to implement priority queues to allow for logarithmic insertion/deletion
 * Hashing: insert O(1)
   Hashing function different for strings and integers.
   Fixed array of buckets, where the index of an element is obtained by modulo'ing hash value.